Sourdough English Muffins are one of the tastiest, unique and delicious breakfast breads in my opinion.

 How to Make Sourdough English Muffins

-This process is not too dissimilar to making a sponge when making certain kinds of bread.
+This process is not too dissimilar to making a sponge when making certain kinds of breads.

-The next morning you will add to this sponge to continue finishing the dough.
+The next morning you will add all purpose flour to this sponge to continue finishing the dough in a stand mixer.

-You will find that this is more of a dough than it is a batter.
+You will find that after this step you will have more of a dough than a batter.

-Once you have a dough you will roll it out on a lightly floured surface to your desired thickness.
+Once you have a dough you will roll it out, on a lightly floured work surface, to your desired thickness.

-Using a circular dough cutter you will cut out the rounds that will become the muffins.
+Using a circular dough or biscuit cutter, cut out the rounds that will become the muffins.

-Place the dough onto a parchment paper lined baking sheet for a little rise time, give them a good 60 minutes.
+Place the dough onto a parchment paper lined baking sheet for a little rising time; give them a good 60 minutes.

-Cook muffins for 4 to 5 minutes on each side.
+Cook muffins for 4 to 5 minutes per side in the frying pan.

 You may need to cover the pan to ensure your english muffins are cooked all the way through.